Beitar Jerusalem F.C.: 1980s

 On 16 September 1986, Beitar Jerusalem won the Israeli Super Cup for the 2nd time, after winning 2–1 over Hapoel Tel Aviv.
 Eli Ohana and Uri Malmilian Scored for Beitar Jerusalem.

 Despite having to play all home matches at Bloomfield Stadium in Tel Aviv, in 1986–87 Beitar claimed their first championship on 2 May 1987, winning the league by a 15-point margin.
 Both Uri Malmilian and Eli Ohana scored 15 league goals Each.
-Sammy Malkah scored 13 league goals to make his best season of his career, Gary Van Der Mullen became the ace card and secured eight league points by scoring five league goals in about 17 games, most of them as a substitute.
+Sammy Malka scored 13 league goals to make his best season of his career, Gary Van Der Mullen became the ace card and secured eight league points by scoring five league goals in about 17 games, most of them as a substitute.
 On 3 May 1987 a reporter of Maariv wrote: "I saw the disappointment-full crowds frenzied out of happiness, it is a thing that cannot be described in words."
 Dror Kashtan's "Coronation Speech" lasted only 36 seconds.

 Kashtan left the club to manage Maccabi Haifa.
 Eliahu Ofer, after the absence of a few seasons, again became the coach.
 In 1987–88 Beitar Jerusalem ended in 9th place, and at the end of the league the club won the Israeli Mini Football championship for the first time on 24 May 1988 after beating Bnei Yehuda 5–3.
 That was the first and the last time ever that a nationwide mini football tournament was held in Israel; 24 teams took part.
 The tournament was held in Malha Stadium in a hall regularly used for Basketball games.
 Uri Malmilian acted as the owner of the place and was the tournament star.
 Eliahu Ofer finally won a title with Beitar Jerusalem.